michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 6. And he said to him, An hundred metres of oil.
 He saith to him, Take thy book, and sit down quickly, and write fifty metres.

 7. And he said to another, And thou, how much owest thou to my lord?
-He saith to him, An hundred kureenThe Hebrew kor was about seventy-five gallons, five pints. of wheat.
-He saith to him, Take thy book, and sit down, write eighty kureen.
+He saith to him, An hundred kureen

 8. And praised our Lord the house-chief who was unjust, in that he had done wisely; for the sons of this world are wiser than the sons of light in this their generation.